spear-sim/spear/README.md

 ### Documentation

-- Our [Getting Started](docs/getting_started.md) tutorial explains how to work with multiple scenes, and programmatically interact with them via Python.
+- Our [Getting Started](docs/getting_started.md) tutorial explains how to interact with multiple scenes and our Python interface.
 - Our [Building SpearSim](docs/building_spearsim.md) tutorial explains how to build from source.
 - Our [Contribution Guidelines](CONTRIBUTING.md) document contains information on how to contribute effectively.